openmpf/openmpf-docker/CONTRIBUTING.md

 Then, run the steps in the
 [Run OpenMPF using Docker Compose](README.md#run-openmpf-using-docker-compose) section to deploy them.
-Repeat these steps, starting with the `docker-compose build` command, each time you make a change to your component code and want to run it.
+Repeat these steps, starting with the `docker compose build` command, each time you make a change to your component code and want to run it.